General DMS FAQs

 2. I'm an attorney who practices before the DIA.
 What will I need to utilize the DMS?

 You will need four things - a computer, access to the Internet, a valid e-mail address and an on-line user account with DIA.
-See Sign-up for an On-line Account.
+See Apply For A DIA Online Account .

 3. How do I prepare my documents?

 Documents in hard copy (paper) that are to be presented to the DIA must not have any fasteners (staples, paperclips, binder clips etc.).
 Each document must be accompanied by a bar-coded cover sheet when it is presented to the DIA at Conciliation, Conference or between proceedings.
 Cover sheets will not be required at the Hearing level.
-See Role of the Attorney for more details.
+See DMS - Role of the Attorneys .